Lesson video

 And this means that the reader can see patterns in the nature of the data and also where it is found.

-So we're looking at many different ways of interpreting this data.
+So, we're looking at many different ways of interpreting this data.

-Here we have a situated pie chart map which shows the relative amounts of different types of litter in the town.
+Here, we have a situated pie chart map, which shows the relative amounts of different types of litter in the town.

-So each individual pie chart is selling us their information, how much plastic, how much metal and textile and so on there is, but then I can see which bits of the town are generating the most amount of litter of certain types.
+But then, I can see which bits of the town are generating the most amount of litter of certain types.

-So I can see for example, that if I wanted to know where the most plastic litter is, I can see that it's in my pie chart and it's been placed onto the map.
+So, I can see for example, that if I wanted to know where the most plastic litter is, I can see that it's in my pie chart and it's been placed onto the map.

-So a really clever way of presenting data.
+So, a really clever way of presenting data.

 It wouldn't necessarily have to be a pie chart, you could do bar charts, you could do other forms of data presentation and just make a small version of them and place them on top of the map.